google/kotlin-fhir/README.md

 ### Mapping FHIR ValueSets to Kotlin Enums

 Kotlin enums classes are generated for value sets referenced by elements via [binding](https://hl7.org/fhir/R5/terminologies.html#binding).
-The constants in the generated enum classes are derived from the `code` property of the expanded `CodeSystem` concepts.
+The constants in the generated enum classes are derived from the `code` property of the expanded `CodeSystem` concepts in the [expansion packages](https://github.com/google/kotlin-fhir/tree/main/third_party/).
 The value sets that are not bound to elements are excluded from code generation.

 #### Shared vs. Local Enums